Our Pastoral System

 Each house has a Head of House, Assistant Head of House and ten form tutors.
 The Head of House is a member of teaching staff who has the overall responsibility for the wellbeing and achievement of students in their house.
 They work closely with the Assistant Head of House (non-teaching) and ten form tutors to monitor attendance, progress, social issues and any other matters which could affect the ability of each student to be safe, happy and achieving within school.

 We have ‘vertical’ tutor groups, meaning that there are about 5 students from each year group within each form.
 This system is invaluable in enabling our younger students to learn from the experience of older students and thereby to settle better into the high school environment.
 Vertical forms also help develop social responsibility among the school community so that the older students look out for the younger students in their form.
+This system runs across year 7 to year 10.
+At the start of year 11 students are moved into tutor groups composed of year 11 students only.
+This allows for more focused support for the build up to their examinations in the summer.

 Vertical forms help develop social responsibility among the school community so that the older students look out for the younger students in their form.